We're Calling an Intervention: Exploring Fundamental Hurdles in Adapting Language Models to Nonstandard Text: Data Preparation

+Fine-tuning typically focuses on adapting a model to a specific task, making it challenging to simultaneously adapt the model to a new language variety.
+Task-specific factors can also complicate this process, especially in experiments involving disrupted text.
+For example, some tasks, like intent classification, rely on identifying key words in the input, while others, like sentiment analysis, require an overall understanding of the sentence, and more linguistically complex tasks, such as linguistic acceptability, demand deeper grammatical reasoning.
+These variations create a complex interaction between handling perturbed text and meeting the requirements of each task, potentially introducing bias into the experiment.
+To avoid these complications, we select mask-filling as our fine-tuning task.
+Mask-filling aligns with the models’ pre-training objective, allowing fine-tuning resources to focus exclusively on adapting to the new language variety without interference from task-specific factors.

-Depending on the word selected to be masked, it is possible the intervention does not actually change that word.
-While this is natural for fine-tuning, to make sure the comparison during testing is fair, we mandate that the word masked at test time is actually modified by all 10 interventions.
-To arrive at a satisfactory test set, we begin with 10000 sentences randomly sampled from the testing articles, and only keep the sentences where there exists a word that is indeed modified by all 10 interventions, resulting in 931 sentences.
+Our masking policy during fine-tuning is as follows.
+One \emph{word} per sentence is randomly selected to be masked.
+We practice whole-word masking, meaning the model could be asked to fill one or more consecutive mask tokens, given the number of subword tokens that comprise the masked word.
+Depending on the word to be masked, it is possible the intervention does not actually change that word.
+While this is natural for fine-tuning, to make sure the comparison during testing is fair, we mandate that the word masked at test time is actually modified by all nine interventions.
+This filtering yields a test set of 931 sentences sampled from the testing articles.
 For each sentence, the same word is masked in all interventions/tests for consistency.